sadoyan/puypuy/README.md

 	auth: false
 	tsdtype: Carbon

-OddEye Agent uses Carbon pickle, default port is 2004
+PuyPuyuses Carbon pickle, default port is 2004

-OddEye Agent is completely stateless, so if you want to scale Backend, you can use any load balancing mechanism including DNS Round Robin.
+PuyPuyis completely stateless, so if you want to scale Backend, you can use any load balancing mechanism including DNS Round Robin.

 For all types of REST Backens (OpenTSDB, KairosDB, InfluxDB) config fields user/pass are mandatory even if you do not user authentication at backend.
 So **Do not delete authentication parameters**,  just write something meaningless and use it as placeholder.